-Hello and thank you for coming!
-By show of hands, how many of you are from the Nursing Department?
-How many of you are from the dietary department?
+By show of hands, how many of you are from the nursing department?
+How many of you are from the dining/food service department?

 Who is here from the Customer Service Department?
 All hands should be raised!
 Every one of us is in the Customer Service Department!